ConsciousCode/espresso/README.md

 The `new` operator doesn't have special handling by the language, it's syntax sugar for calling the global `new` function.
 The standard library implements the global function as a wrapper around an operator overload, `type->object.proto(type).new(...params)`.

 ## Second-order object model
-The standard library implements a class-like object model on top of the built in prototype object model by maintaining separate `class` and `instance` prototype chains, kept synchronized by coreferences of the same names.
+The standard library implements a class-like object model on top of the built-in prototype object model by maintaining separate `class` and `instance` prototype chains, kept synchronized by coreferences of the same names.
 This enables type algebra syntaxes (including a `new` operator performed on types), as a flat prototype chain would give types the same operators their parents implement for the instances.

 ```
 none ⟵ metaobject ⟵ class ⟵ Parent ⟵ type